sbogucki12/SpaASMR2018/README.md

 **Day Fifteen   (March 25, 2018)**
 + Added the option to choose video by length (updated Video class, Genre ViewModel, Updated Videos table via Migration, seeded some videos with Length for testing, updated home view).

+---------  Hiatus ---------

+**April 3, 2018**

++ I took a full time position (woohoo!), interupting progress here.
+Don't fret.
+At my new shop, we utilize ODATA, which I hadn't really been exposed to previously.
+I want to apply ODATA filtering here to add additional options by which users can choose videos.
+So, that refactoring is the next mission.
+May occur this weekend.
+Thanks for following along!

 ## Credit

 - **Steve Bogucki**

-ISO FTE dev position in the Los Angeles area.
-Would consider relocation, but only to Minneapolis (weird, I know, but I grew up in the area).
+~~ISO FTE dev position in the Los Angeles area.
+Would consider relocation, but only to Minneapolis (weird, I know, but I grew up in the area).~~

 My strength is C# fundamentals, .NET MVC and Web API, including all related technology: Entity Framework, SQL Server, LINQ etc.  I've deployed apps to Azure, Heroku, and AWS with Angular and AngularJS front-ends, but I intend to relearn vanilla JavaScript from the ground-up, just as I have C#.
 Please check out my LinkedIn:

 [LinkedIn](https://www.linkedin.com/in/sbogucki12/ "Steve's LinkedIn Profile")